 Parade dresses of officers and the regalia of royalty often include swords.
 Sword-breaking ceremonies◊, when an officer is stripped of their rank, also draw on this trope.

-Historically justified in that for most of recorded history, a good sword was a massively valuable item.
+Historically justified in that a good sword was a massively valuable item for the Dark Ages/The Low Middle Ages in Europe, when knighthood and heroic legends developed after The Roman Empire fell in the West.
 Anybody carrying one was either rich and powerful, or good enough to have been given one by someone rich and powerful, or good enough to have taken one off the above category and kept it.
+Though swords became more widespread as technology in the Middle Ages progressed, the folk memory of such times remained and can be seen today with all the swords of heroes in Western legends, like King Arthur's Excalibur and Roland's Durandal.

 However, even knights and samurai used polearms, axes, or bludgeons as their primary weapons since all but the heaviest swords do very poorly against armored opponents.
 It's only when facing unarmored foes such as duelists, sailors, Napoleonic soldiers, or peasants that anyone used a sword as their main weapon on the battlefield.